 Restaurants & bars

 There really is a good choice in Tignes when it comes to restaurants.
-In Val Claret, the Village Montana and its Restaurant Le Gourmet, offers up one of the smartest and most sophisticated dining experiences, not only in the village, but the whole of the resort.
+In Val Claret, the Village Montana and its Restaurant Le Gourmet offers up one of the smartest and most sophisticated dining experiences, not only in the village but the whole of the resort.
 Of course, it’s also one of the most expensive, but its reputation is excellent.
-But the Ursus, also in Val Claret, is a serious dining option with 5 course tasting menus costing around 98€ per person.
+But the Ursus, also in Val Claret, is a serious dining option with 5-course tasting menus costing around 98€ per person.
 The Taos in Tignes Lac also offers a high level of cuisine in modern surroundings, serving steaks, ribs and serious burgers as well as some seafood options.
-Another high-end option in Lac is Les Campanules, a more traditional setting with a French based menu.
+Another high-end option in Lac is Les Campanules, a more traditional setting with a French-based menu.
 For a completely different experience, Tignes Cuisine, also in Lac, serves up a mixture of Asian style cuisine at very reasonable prices.
 For a bistro style dining experience in Lavachet then try La Queue de Cochon, which also has a bar too.
-In Tignes 1800, the restaurant Ô 1800 is an interesting mix of traditional Savoyard cuisine and modern cuisine such as burgers and prawn risotto.
+In Tignes 1800, the restaurant Ô 1800 is an interesting mix of traditional Savoyard cuisine and modern cuisines such as burgers and prawn risotto.
 There’s plenty of bars in Tignes, although Val Claret has more concentration than any of the other villages.
-Some of the hotels have their own bars which tend to be good options for a quiet drink, then there’s some seasonaire favourites too.
+Some of the hotels have their own bars which tend to be good options for a quiet drink, then there are some seasonaire favourites too.

-Tignes might not be the classic après ski resort or a destination on the top of a party weekenders list, but there’s some lively bars and clubs for anyone who feels the need to continue the action once the lifts have closed down.
-Before that time though, why not dip over the Val d’Isère – Tignes border at Toviere and experience the Foulie Douce, a kind of nightclub on the slopes that kicks of around 1pm.
+Tignes might not be the classic après ski resort or a destination on the top of a party weekenders list, but there are some lively bars and clubs for anyone who feels the need to continue the action once the lifts have closed down.
+Before that time though, why not dip over the Val d’Isère – Tignes border at Toviere and experience La Folie Douce, a kind of nightclub on the slopes that kicks off around 1 pm.
 But be sure to get the last lift back over before it closes or you face a taxi ride from La Daille back home.
 Back down in Val Claret, the Couloir Bar is good for après after the slopes and also later in the evening – it’s also good for sports matches on TV.
 Over in Tignes Lac, the Loop Bar is lively after skiing being so close to the slopes and continues into the night.
 There’s afternoon DJ’s and live music during both après and evening sessions.
-There’s several bars in Le Lavachet, including TC’s that serve a wide selection of bar meals too.
+There are several bars in Le Lavachet, including TC’s that serve a wide selection of bar meals too.
 Down in Brévières, Le Moose is a popular place to head to.
-If you make it past the usual drinks hours and fancy a late night, then the Blue Girl Nightclub in Val Claret could be an option, as it only opens at midnight and closes at 5am.
+If you make it past the usual drinks hours and fancy a late night, then the Blue Girl Nightclub in Val Claret could be an option, as it only opens at midnight and closes at 5 am.

-Tignes might seem like the ultimate skiers and snowboarders paradise but there’s also lots of other actitvities to do on the mountain.
+Tignes might seem like the ultimate skiers and snowboarders paradise but there are also lots of other activities to do on the mountain.
 There’s paragliding, snowshoeing, ice skating and tobogganing but also some more unusual activities too.
-Ice Diving takes place in the large lake in Tignes le Lac, then there’s Ice Driving too and also snowmobiling.
-But perhaps the most unique attraction is the Bun J Ride, a kind of cross between extreme skiing and a bungee jump where you throw yourself off a huge ramp into the air attached to a bungee rope whilst onlookers look on in amazment.
+Ice diving takes place in the large lake in Tignes le Lac, then there’s ice driving too and also snowmobiling.
+But perhaps the most unique attraction is the Bun J Ride, a kind of a cross between extreme skiing and a bungee jump where you throw yourself off a huge ramp into the air attached to a bungee rope whilst onlookers look on in amazement.

 Who is Tignes Suitable For?